wyuaq/Optimal-Holographic-MIMO-Channel-Estimation/README.md

 # Optimal-Holographic-MIMO-Channel-Estimation

-**Note: I am currently reorganizing the code and adding more comments, and will try my best to release it by the end of June.**
+**Note: I am currently reorganizing the code and adding more comments, and will try my best to release it by the end of June （X postponed to early July）.**

 ## Introduction